 She founded the online academy for creatives, Bright Way Guild, featuring Virtual Harp Summit and Bright Way Harp Circle, and her book The Bright Way: Five Steps to Freeing the Creative Within.

 Bright Way Guild is dedicated to bringing out the unique creative voice within each of the creatives in the bright knowledge that the more we are our true selves, the more the world benefits.

-Diana is a pioneer in her industry shaping the way musical inspiration and creativity are shared through her Harp Summit Series.
+Diana is a pioneer in her industry shaping the way musical inspiration and creativity are shared through her Virtual Harp Summits.

-Diana shares three pieces of advice with those who are just starting their career as professional harpists.
+Diana's three pieces of advice with those starting their career as professional harpists: